stnxo2023/Stealth-Requests/README.md

 For simple parsing, I've also added the following convenience methods, from the Lxml package, right into the `StealthResponse` object:

 - `text_content()`: Get all text content in a response
-- `xpath()` Go right to using XPath expressions instead of getting your own Lxml tree.
+- `xpath()`: Go right to using XPath expressions instead of getting your own Lxml tree.

 ### Converting Responses to Markdown